2021 Pinterest Myths, what is and isn’t true

 This made me cringe as that is NOT okay anymore.
 But I nicely said, “Hey!
 So you may want to brush up on Pinterest’s best practices for 2021, they no longer see re-pins from your personal account as good, and it can not only hurt the reach of your account, but it can get it shut down or flagged as spam.”

 And some of us know how hard it is to get your account back or get your reach back after that happens.

 A nice lady also decided to comment and tell me I was wrong… She said she had never heard that ever and I was the only one to say it.

 Here’s the thing, I to hear rumors ALL THE TIME.
 I NEVER EVER say anything to my students or anyone unless I know it to be 100% true.
 Because what is the point of spreading false info?
 I want all of my students to be successful!

 A lot of people consider themselves “experts” when it comes to Pinterest Marketing.
-While I am not claiming to be the best out there, I have been working in this field for OVER 6 years, and I have had 100’s of clients, over 5,000 people have taken my Pinterest course, a course that has been featured in the Huffington Post and has received three different blogger awards.
+While I am not claiming to be the best out there, I have been working in this field for OVER 6 years, and I have had 100’s of clients, over 5,000 people have taken my Pinterest course, and I have also trained 100’s of students on how to become Pinterest VA’s.
 I am saying this because I have had clients come to me because a “Pinterest Expert” has completely ruined their account.